Jayakarta War: Assault on Fort of Mauritius Huis

-On 29 January 1619, after the Anglo-Jayakarta forces stormed the VOC forts off the Jayakarta coast, the Bantenese forces blockaded the VOC forts.
-The English only helped the Jayakartan forces by supplying them with weapons.
-However, VOC officials at the fort were forced to surrender after 4 days to the Anglo-Jayakartan forces.
-Meanwhile, the Cirebon Sultanate established relations with the EIC, opening their ports to them.
-The Sultanate chose Henry Boshvile as the leader of their trade posts in Jepara.
+On 29 January 1619 – after the Anglo-Jayakarta forces had stormed the VOC forts off the Jayakarta coast – the Bantenese forces blockaded the VOC forts, with the English only supplying them with weapons.
+This resulted in the VOC officials at the fort being forced to surrender to the Anglo-Jayakartan forces after four days.

+Meanwhile, the Cirebon Sultanate established relations with the EIC and opened their ports to them, choosing Henry Boshvile as the leader of their trade posts in Jepara.

 Arrest of Wijayakrama

 The sultan of Mataram (Wijayakrama) attacked by Bantam fighters, 1724 print.

 Arya Ranamanggala took offence at Wijayakrama's decisions to declare war against the Dutch and make an agreement with the English about the Dutch fort.
-Ranamanggala demanded that the English must leave Jayakarta, threatening to destroy the English trading office in Banten otherwise.
-On 19 February 1619, during the negotiations, Ranamanggala ordered his commander Pangeran Upatih to attack the English troops with 4,000 men.
-Following the attack, Several English troops ran to their office in Jayakarta and left Jayakarta.
-Meanwhile, Wijayakrama was arrested along with 50 of his guards, dismissed from his position, and detained and exiled to Tanara.
-Wijayakrama's son, Jayawikarta, rose to lead the Jayakartan government.
-But Ranamanggala was his superior, causing Jayakarta to fall completely under the control of Arya Ranamanggala.
+Ranamanggala demanded that the English must leave Jayakarta or he would destroy their trading office in Banten.
+On 19 February 1619, during the negotiations, Ranamanggala ordered his commander Pangeran Upapatih to attack the English troops with 4,000 men.
+Following the attack, several English troops left Jayakarta.
+Along with fifty of his guards, Wijayakrama was arrested, dismissed from his position, and exiled to Tanara.
+Wijayakrama's son Jayawikarta rose to lead the Jayakartan government, but Ranamanggala remained his superior, causing Jayakarta to fall completely under the control of Arya Ranamanggala.

-Capture of Nassau Huis
+Capture of lodges and factories

-On 1 March 1619, the Anglo-Jayakarta forces attacked the VOC lodges off the Jayakarta coast.
-The attack involved both naval and ground units.
-Jayakarta forces with the help of EIC fleets captured the VOC lodges and factory off the Jayakarta coast.
-They succeeded in capturing many of the VOC spices and weaponry, the English also freeing their captured forces.
+On 1 March 1619, the Anglo-Jayakarta forces attacked the VOC lodges off the Jayakarta coast with both naval and ground units.
+With the help of EIC fleets, the Jayakarta forces captured the VOC lodges and factories, seizing much of the VOC spices and weaponry and enabling the English to free their captured men.

 Aftermath

-Coen and his fleets bombarded the English fleets in the island of Run, the main base of EIC.
-Many of the pieces of forts were destroyed by Coen's fleets.
-After that, the VOC fleets also attacked many of the EIC spice farms which were within VOC canon range.
-VOC fleets delayed their campaign in the Banda islands and sailed to Jayakarta to launch a counter-attack against Jayakarta.
+Coen and his fleet bombarded the English fleet at the island of Run, the EIC's main base, with many of the forts being partially destroyed.
+The VOC fleet also attacked EIC spice farms within cannon range, but then delayed their campaign in the Banda Islands in order to sail for Jayakarta and launch a counter-attack there.

-Coen decided to launch their counter-attacks on Jayakarta by attacking the Bantenese forces off the coast line of Jayakarta and capture their fort that was under Bantenese hands.
-Jan Pieterszoon Coen launched the series of brutal naval actions on Jayakarta by destroying the port of Jepara and hijacking many Chinese ships who wanted to trade with Jayakarta.
+At Jayakarta, Coen decided to attack the Bantenese forces off the coast and recapture the fort that was then under Bantenese occupation.
+He launched a series of brutal naval actions on Jayakarta, destroying the port of Jepara and hijacking many Chinese ships who wanted to trade with Jayakarta.